OSGeo/OSGeoLive-doc/overview/ushahidi_overview.rst

 The `Ushahidi <http://www.ushahidi.com/>`_ Engine is a free and open source platform that allows anyone to gather distributed data via SMS, email or web and visualize it on a map or timeline.
-Our goal is to create tools for democratizing information, increasing transparency and lowering the barries for individuals to share their stories.
+Our goal is to create tools for democratizing information, increasing transparency and lowering the barriers for individuals to share their stories.

 .. image:: images/screenshots/1024x768/ushahidi-drc-screenshot.png